Strategic Climate Litigation’s Direct and Indirect Consequences for Democracies

 Nature of Climate Litigation

-As with other strategic litigation, climate litigation involves many actors, including NGOs, media, and politicians.
+As with other forms of strategic litigation, climate litigation involves many actors, including NGOs, media, and politicians.
 It has many nuanced and indirect consequences beyond its direct legal effects, such as:

 • Creating authoritative legal narratives